 DIY installation pitfalls

-Trying to save costs with a DIY security system may work for some people, but if you’re looking to secure a larger property and aren’t certain about optimal camera locations and wiring, it’s best to ask for help from trustworthy professionals who can explain the pros and cons of wireless systems, cameras with live feed and design a custom solution that meets your needs.
+Trying to save costs with a DIY security system may work for some people, but if you’re looking to secure a larger property and aren’t certain about optimal camera locations and wiring, it’s best to ask for help from trustworthy security camera installation professionals who can explain the pros and cons of wireless systems, cameras with live feed and design a custom solution that meets your needs.

 Consider power outages

 What happens if your property loses power?
-Will the camera system come with a battery back-up and how long will this provide coverage for continued monitoring?
+Will the security camera system come with a battery back-up and how long will this provide coverage for continued monitoring?
 You may want to consider investing in a video surveillance system that can be hardwired or run off solar panels.
 Thanks to recent advances in green technology, today’s solar-powered security camera systems are more affordable than ever.